Youth Work in Trades (formerly SSA)

-Benefits of the Secondary School Apprenticeship program for students.
+Benefits of the Youth Work in Trades program for students.

 Secondary students registered as apprentices while completing high school graduation requirements earn high school graduation credits for hours worked.
 120 hours of paid work experience earns secondary school apprentices four credits towards graduation.
 Secondary school apprentices can earn up to 16 credits (for 480 hours of work experience) towards graduation.
-Upon graduation, SSA students that have 16 SSA credits and have maintained a C+ average in their grade 12 courses, receive $1000 through the SSA scholarship program.
+Upon graduation, YWT students that have 16 YWT credits and have maintained a C+ average in their grade 12 courses, receive $1000 through the YWT scholarship program.

 Apprentices must successfully complete both components,

 1) work based training reported by the employer and

 2) technical education reported by the College to the Industry Training Authority.